gchq/stroom-docs/content/en/docs/reference-section/pipeline-elements.md

 {{< pipe-elm "BadTextXMLFilterReader" >}}&nbsp;

-Escapes the content of a configured list of named XML elements that are know to potentially contain un-escaped XML reserved characters.
+Escapes the content of a configured list of named XML elements that are known to potentially contain un-escaped XML reserved characters.
 For example the element `<Expression>$time < now()</Expression>` would be transformed to `<Expression>$time &lt; now()</Expression>` if property `leafList` is set to `Expression`.

 **Element properties:**